Getting started with off camera flash photography

 Disadvantages of Commander Mode

-The disadvantage is that it applies to branded equipment, so a pop up flash on a Nikon camera will remotely trigger a Nikon speedlight.
-Likewise for Canon speedlites etc. The terminology and steps will vary from brand to brand, but it’s basically the same.
+The main disadvantage of optical triggering is that it applies to branded equipment, so a pop up flash on a Nikon camera will remotely trigger a Nikon speedlight.
+Likewise for Canon speedlites etc. The terminology and steps varies from brand to brand, but it’s basically the same.

 Other disadvantages:

-How to use a Nikon in Commander Mode…
+How to use a Nikon camera in Commander Mode…

 Go to the custom setting menu and select bracketing/flash.